imMaturana/seakeep/README.md

 ## Welcome 👋

-Hello, everybody, my name is Gabriel Maturana and I'm a future Web Developer and Data Scientist, this project is a school exercise to practice my HTML, CSS and Javascript knowledges.
+Hello, my name is Gabriel Maturana and I'm a future Web Developer and Data Scientist, this project is a school exercise to practice my HTML, CSS and Javascript knowledges.